Distribution Launder

 6. What maintenance items should I stock for a launder system?

-Gaskets, skimmer baskets, wear inserts, spare thermocouples, heater elements and seals for any hydraulic gate actuators.
+Essential spares include: high-temp gaskets, skimmer baskets, refractory wear inserts, spare thermocouples, heater elements, and seals for any hydraulic or motorized gate actuators.

 7. Where should skimming ports be located?